AntonovAlexander/activecore/README.md

 	* full xbar generator (/designs/activecore/xbar_pipex)

+Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with varying-length pipelines (riscv_1stage-riscv_6stage) and xbar generator based on it.
 The following demo designs for FPGA are available:

-* pss_memsplit - minimalistic uC with one RISC-V core (located at /designs/rtl/pss_memsplit).
+* pss_memsplit - minimalistic uC with one RISC-V core (/designs/rtl/pss_memsplit).
 Tests are run by /designs/rtl/pss_memsplit/sw/benchmarks/hw_test.py.

-* mpss - SoC with multiple RISC-V cores connected by full xbar (located at /designs/rtl/mpss)
+* mpss - SoC with multiple RISC-V cores connected by full xbar (/designs/rtl/mpss)

-Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with varying-length pipelines (riscv_1stage-riscv_6stage) and xbar generator based on it.
 Preliminary build of the cores and software is required.
 Demo projects use UART-controllable bus master for reset and initialization.

 For questions, please contact antonov.alex.alex@gmail.com